JESUS DOES NOT GIVE UP, DESPITE OUR REJECTION

 The Mother of God.
 This is the first and most important title of Our Lady.
 It refers to a quality, a role which the faith of the Christian people, in its tender and genuine devotion to our heavenly Mother, has understood from the beginning.
 We recall that great moment in the history of the ancient Church, the Council of Ephesus, in which the divine motherhood of the Virgin Mary was authoritatively defined.
 The truth of her divine maternity found an echo in Rome where, a little later, the Basilica of Saint Mary Major was built, the first Marian shrine in Rome and in the entire West, in which the image of the Mother of God – the Theotokos – is venerated under the title of Salus Populi Romani.
 It is said that the residents of Ephesus used to gather at the gates of the basilica where the bishops were meeting and shout, ‘Mother of God!’.
 The faithful, by asking them to officially define this title of Our Lady, showed that they acknowledged her divine motherhood.
 Theirs was the spontaneous and sincere reaction of children who know their Mother well, for they love her with immense tenderness.
 But it is more: it is the sensus fidei of the holy People of God which, in its unity, never errs.

 “Mary has always been present in the hearts, the piety and above all the pilgrimage of faith of the Christian people.
-‘The Church journeys through time… and on this journey she proceeds along the path already trodden by the Virgin Mary’.
+‘The Church journeys through time… and on this journey, she proceeds along the path already trodden by the Virgin Mary’.
 Our journey of faith is the same as that of Mary, and so we feel that she is particularly close to us.
 As far as faith, the hinge of the Christian life, is concerned, the Mother of God shared our condition.
-She had to take the same path as ourselves, a path which is sometimes difficult and obscure.
+She had to take the same path as ourselves, a path that is sometimes difficult and obscure.
 She had to advance in the ‘pilgrimage of faith’.

 “Our pilgrimage of faith has been inseparably linked to Mary ever since Jesus, dying on the Cross, gave her to us as our Mother, saying: ‘Behold your Mother!’.
 These words serve as a testament, bequeathing to the world a Mother.
 From that moment on, the Mother of God also became our Mother!
 When the faith of the disciples was most tested by difficulties and uncertainties, Jesus entrusted them to Mary, who was the first to believe, and whose faith would never fail.
 The ‘woman’ became our Mother when she lost her divine Son.
 Her sorrowing heart was enlarged to make room for all men and women, all, whether good or bad, and she loves them as she loved Jesus.
 The woman who at the wedding at Cana in Galilee gave her faith-filled cooperation so that the wonders of God could be displayed in the world, at Calvary kept alive the flame of faith in the resurrection of her Son, and she communicates this with maternal affection to each and every person.
 Mary becomes in this way a source of hope and true joy!

-“The Mother of the Redeemer goes before us and continually strengthens us in faith, in our vocation and in our mission.
+“The Mother of the Redeemer goes before us and continually strengthens us in faith, in our vocation, and in our mission.
 By her example of humility and openness to God’s will she helps us to transmit our faith in a joyful proclamation of the Gospel to all, without reservation.
-In this way our mission will be fruitful, because it is modelled on the motherhood of Mary.
+In this way, our mission will be fruitful, because it is modeled on the motherhood of Mary.
 To her let us entrust our journey of faith, the desires of our heart, our needs and the needs of the whole world, especially of those who hunger and thirst for justice and peace, and for God.
 Let us then together invoke her, and I invite you to invoke her three times, following the example of those brothers and sisters of Ephesus: Mother of God!
 Mother of God!
 Mother of God!
 Amen”.